Media Research Center: Brent Bozell ghostwriting

 In February 2014, former employees of the Media Research Center alleged that the center's founder L. Brent Bozell III does not write his own columns or books and instead has used a ghostwriter, Tim Graham, for years.

-"Employees at the MRC were never under any illusion that Bozell had been writing his own copy.
+The Daily Beast reported: "Employees at the MRC were never under any illusion that Bozell had been writing his own copy.
 'It's an open secret at the office that Graham writes Bozell's columns, and has done so for years,' said one former employee.
-In fact, a former MRC employee went so far as to tell The Daily Beast, 'I know for a fact that Bozell didn't even read any of the drafts of his latest book until after it had been sent to the publishers,' The Daily Beast reported."

-One newspaper, the Quad-City Times in Davenport, Iowa, dropped Bozell's column as a result, saying, "Bozell may have been comfortable representing others' work as his own.
+In fact, a former MRC employee went so far as to tell ...
+'I know for a fact that Bozell didn't even read any of the drafts of his latest book until after it had been sent to the publishers.
+The Quad-City Times in Davenport, Iowa, dropped Bozell's column as a result, saying, "Bozell may have been comfortable representing others' work as his own.
 We're not.
 The latest disclosure convinces us Bozell has no place on our print or web pages."

 Viewpoints

-In 2018, the Media Research Center criticized journalist Katy Tur for introducing the issue of climate change into reporting on Hurricane Florence, while its director of media analysis bemoaned what he described as the use of "spin" to politicize media coverage of natural disasters.
+In 2018, the MRC criticized journalist Katy Tur for introducing the issue of climate change into reporting on Hurricane Florence, while its director of media analysis bemoaned what he described as the use of "spin" to politicize media coverage of natural disasters.
 In 2017, MRC sponsored a conference by the Heartland Institute, an organization known for its effort to cast doubt about the scientific consensus on climate change.
-In November 2021, a study by the Center for Countering Digital Hate described Media Research Center as being among "ten fringe publishers" that together were responsible for nearly 70 percent of Facebook user interactions with content that denied climate change.
+In November 2021, a study by the Center for Countering Digital Hate described MRC as being among "ten fringe publishers" that together were responsible for nearly 70 percent of Facebook user interactions with content that denied climate change.
 Facebook disputed the study's methodology.

 In 2002, MRC said CNN was "[Fidel] Castro's megaphone".
 In 1999, the MRC said that network news programs on ABC, CBS, and NBC largely ignored Chinese espionage in the United States during the Clinton administration.
 In MRC reports released from 1993 to 1995, it was claimed that such programs made more references to religion each later year, most of which became more favorable.
 In 2003, the MRC urged advertisers to pull sponsorship from The Reagans, a miniseries about President Ronald Reagan to be shown on CBS.
 The network later moved the program to its co-owned premium cable network Showtime.